Ben Barres: Experience of sexism

 Barres described experiences of gender discrimination at an early age.
-While he was presenting as female prior to transitioning, he was denied at schools from science and mathematics courses, which he liked.
+While he was presenting as female prior to transitioning, he was excluded at schools from science and mathematics courses he was interested in.
 It was a summer science course at Columbia University in New York City that enabled him to pursue further studies in science.
 A more serious event happened to his academics in MIT.
 After solving a difficult math problem that stumped many male students, his professor charged that it was solved for him by a boyfriend.
 He was the top student in the class, but found it hard to get a willing supervisor for research.
 He lost a scholarship to a man who had only one publication, while he already had six.
-While earning a PhD at Harvard, he was told that he was to win a scientific competition, which was evidently between him and one man; the Dean confided to him, “I have read both applications, and it’s going to be you; your application is so much better.”
+While earning a PhD at Harvard, he was told that he was to win a scientific competition, which was evidently between him and one man; the Dean confided to him, "I have read both applications, and it's going to be you; your application is so much better."
 But the award was given to the male-presenting man, who dropped out of science a year later.

-After transitioning, he noticed that people who were not aware of his transgender status treated him with respect much more than when he presented as a woman.
-After delivering his first seminar as a man, one scientist was overheard to comment, “Ben Barres gave a great seminar today, but his work is much better than his sister’s [believing work published under his deadname to be his sister's] work.”
+After transitioning, he noticed that people who were not aware of him being transgender treated him with respect much more than when he presented as a woman.
+After delivering his first seminar as a man, one scientist was overheard to comment, "Ben Barres gave a great seminar today, but his work is much better than his sister's [believing work published under his deadname to be his sister's] work."
 In 2012, he recollected the events of his sex change:

 Barres was critical of economist Lawrence Summers and others who have claimed that one reason there are fewer women than men in science and engineering professorships might be that fewer women than men had the very high levels of "intrinsic aptitude" that such jobs required.
 He spoke and wrote openly about being a trans man and his experiences transitioning gender identity in 1997, and his experiences of being treated differently as a female scientist versus a male scientist.

 Death

 Barres died on December 27, 2017, some 20 months after being diagnosed with pancreatic cancer, at his home in Palo Alto, California.
 He was survived by two sisters and a brother.

 In a recollection of his life, he said:I lived life on my terms: I wanted to switch genders, and I did.
 I wanted to be a scientist, and I was.
 I wanted to study glia, and I did that too.
 I stood up for what I believed in and I like to think I made an impact, or at least opened the door for the impact to occur.
-I have zero regrets and I’m ready to die.
-I’ve truly had a great life.
+I have zero regrets and I'm ready to die.
+I've truly had a great life.